Forrest-Baker House, 1962

 The Forrest-Baker Residence is a magnum opus of West Coast Modernism, a work whose form, detail and character provide for a rich and palpable reflection of its place and of the height of mid-century architecture on the west coast.
 While it is recognized as a primary heritage resource in West Vancouver, it does not benefit for any legal protection.
 We are hopeful that a path forward can be found to retain and protect this spectacular architectural icon.

 Application for Demolition

-This campaign began following the District of West Vancouver’s receipt of an application for demolition on the Forrest–Baker House in November 2019.
+This campaign began following the District of West Vancouver’s receipt of an application for demolition of the Forrest–Baker House in November 2019.
 Over the course if its consideration thus far, the District has employed two 60 day temporary protection orders and given first, second, and third reading to a Heritage Designation Bylaw that would give the house official heritage status and protection from alteration.
 Current reports are that are local developer has agreed to purchase the property and enter into negotiations with the District of West Vancouver for a Heritage Revitalization Agreement.

 Proposal Details: https://westvancouver.ca/home-building-property/planning/major-applications/forrest-residence-1143-eyremount-drive

 League’s Statement on Impending Demolition